 Audi’s strategy is to install and integrate BAIDU Car Life platform into its cars.
 This platform is specially designed for smartphones integration in cars and is mostly similar to Android Auto and Apple CarPlay.
 This feature will allow drivers to access the Audi smartphone interface in their vehicles as they connect their smartphones (iOS/Android) to their vehicles.
 This will also enable them to use a number of different tailored apps by Baidu that are popular in China.

-At the car maker’s annual shareholder meeting in Neckarsulm, Germany, Audi’s, Chief Executive, Rupert Stadler, said:
+At the car maker’s annual shareholder meeting in Neckarsulm, Germany, Audi’s, Chief Executive, Rupert Stadler, said: [pull_quote_center]“We are now taking our next big step in China, the virtual and real worlds are merging.”[/pull_quote_center]

 The greater use of softwares, technology, electronics and the ability to connect vehicles to different devices is a growing market and gives competitive edge and business opportunities to the automobile makers and other software and technology firms.